Elliptic dimers on minimal graphs and genus 1 Harnack curves: Family of elliptic Kasteleyn operators

 which satisfies

-for any pair $(\bs,\ws)$ of black and white vertices.
-It follows in particular that for any bounded choice of $\Xi$, the following estimate is true as soon as the graph distance between $\bs$ and $\ws$ is large:
+for any pair $(\bs,\ws)$ of black and white vertices. {Indeed, by Remark~\ref{rem:g_wb} this is true for adjacent black and white vertices $(\bs,\ws)$, and by the multiplicative nature of $g_{\bs,\ws}$, this extends to any pair $(\bs,\ws)$.} It follows in particular that for any bounded choice of $\Xi$, the following estimate is true as soon as the graph distance between $\bs$ and $\ws$ is large:

 In Section~\ref{sec:rational}, we give another choice of bounded $\Xi$, well suited for the connection to the isoradial case~\cite{Kenyon:crit}.